Promoting a positive U.S. presence in the world that reflects and respects the strength and diversity of America.

 The Charles B. Rangel International Affairs Summer Enrichment Program is a six-week summer program designed to provide undergraduate students with a deeper appreciation of current issues and trends in international affairs, a greater understanding of career opportunities in international affairs, and the enhanced knowledge and skills to pursue such careers.
 The Program usually selects participants (known as "Rangel Scholars") each year from universities throughout the United States.
 This program encourages the application of members of minority groups historically underrepresented in the Foreign Service, women, and those with financial need.
 Students live at Howard University, attend classes, and participate in a variety of programs with foreign affairs professionals at Howard and at diverse locations around Washington, DC.

-Select the appropriate online program that best suits your application (eligibility information is specific to each program).
 Click on the "Register" link and complete and submit the registration form.

 Login to the award with your email and password.